javish88/Web-App-Dashboard/README.md

 # Web-App-Dashboard

+## Find a chart library.
+We recommend chart.js.
+When adding your chart library, please use the CDN links, DO NOT install via node/bower for this project.
+Use the link for the chart.js library here https://cdnjs.com/libraries/Chart.js

 ## Create a responsive web page from the supplied dashboard.png mockup with the following:

 Header with app name, notification icon badge, and profile avatar and name.